Students who are currently enrolled in High School and want to take classes at Mat-Su College may attend through special permission.

 - Plan to attend a Secondary School Student Session.
 Call Student Services at 907-745-9762 for scheduling information and to schedule an appointment with an Academic Counselor.

-- Students can expedite the process by bringing in a transcript and taking MSC’s Accuplacer before the session.
+- Students can expedite the process by bringing in a high school transcript and taking MSC’s Accuplacer before the session.

 - Review our semester course schedule to learn about course offerings and general procedures.